jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 This is similar to the typical barre grip, without the barre.
-To occasionally add the root note on top of this shape, use the base of the first finger to stop the 1st string.
+To occasionally add the root note on top of this shape, use the base of the first finger to make a temporary barre at the 1st string.

 **Practice the E shape with primary chords in the key of C major:**